-During 2016, we raised a total of \$62.7 million through the issuance of 405,000,000 shares of our common stock in multiple closings under the 2016 Purchase Agreement.
-The Company has a relatively limited history of producing bulk amorphous alloy products and components on a mass-production scale.
+During 2016, we raised a total of \$62,700 through the issuance of 405,000,000 shares of our common stock in multiple closings under the 2016 Purchase Agreement.
+The Company has a relatively limited history of selling bulk amorphous alloy products and components on a mass-production scale.
 Furthermore, the ability of future contract manufacturers to produce the Company's products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of the Company's control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
-These factors have required that the Company engage in equity sales under various stock purchase agreements to support its operations and strategic initiatives.
-Uncertainty as to the outcome of these factors has previously raised substantial doubt about the Company's ability to continue as a going concern.
+These factors have previously required that the Company engage in equity sales under various stock purchase agreements to support its operations and strategic initiatives.
 As a result of the funding under the 2016 Purchase Agreement, the Company anticipates that its current capital resources, when considering expected losses from operations, will be sufficient to fund the Company's operations for the foreseeable future.